 Zotero is a free but powerful tool for research on the Internet and for bibliographic management.
 It integrates with the Feinberg Library catalog and databases to make saving and citing sources as easy as clicking a button.

 See Feinberg Library’s Zotero handout for a quick overview of what Zotero can do.

 This LibGuide provides a basic guide to installing and using Zotero with Plattsburgh resources.
 More information can be found at the official Zotero website: http://www.zotero.org

 Will your computer work with Zotero?
 Check this chart:

 Which web browser do you prefer?
-Zotero works with Chrome, Firefox, and Safari.
-Note that Zotero does not work with Internet Explorer.
+Zotero works best with Chrome and Firefox.
+Zotero also works with Safari but does not work with Internet Explorer.

 To install Zotero, go to Zotero’s website, click the big red button that reads “Download Now”, and follow the instructions.
 You must download both the program itself and a connector for your chosen browser.

 The Quick Start Guide is the best way to learn how to use Zotero.

 The official Zotero documentation is frequently updated to reflect the most recent changes to the the program.